 Ok, let’s get back to vintage Christmas bookshelf decorating…

-I love soft blues so that will be our color theme for this year’s vintage Christmas.
-Just a few soft blues scattered throughout our bookshelves, not too much, that is the key!
+I love soft blues, which will be our color theme for this year’s vintage Christmas.
+Just a few soft blues scattered throughout our bookshelves, not too much that is the key!

-And my friend Rachel from The Pond’s Farmhouse post on How To Repurpose Vintage Wooden Spools DIY.
+And my friend Rachel from The Pond’s Farmhouse posted on How To Repurpose Vintage Wooden Spools DIY.

 Paired with some blue and white china and an old crock with a blue rooster on it.

 Some of your popular vintage Christmas questions answered…

 Check out these 10 Best Housewarming Gift Ideas and 75+ Blue and White Vintage Gift Ideas for Women.
 And one of my favorite gifts to give can be found in the post, Ride out the Rain with These Fabulous Umbrellas.
 Should any of these products be sold out, similar suggestions will be provided for your shopping convenience.